Roy Innis (Deceased)

 At the same time, CORE organized what it called the “UN World Conference on Biotechnology.”
 The closing address for the conference was made by Gerald Steiner, Monsanto's Executive Vice President.

-Coalition for Fairness to Africa — Member, Board of Directors.
+- Coalition for Fairness to Africa — Former member, Board of Directors.

-American Alliance For Better Schools — Member, Board of Directors.
+- American Alliance For Better Schools — Former member, Board of Directors.

-National Ethnic Coalition Of Organizations (NECO) — Member, Board of Directors.
+- National Ethnic Coalition Of Organizations (NECO) — Former member, Board of Directors.

 In 2004, CORE released a publication called Eco-Imperialism: Reflections on Earth Day, arguing that: